ashleybaxter/iamashley/_posts/2017-06-07-my-experience-applying-to-an-accelerator.markdown

 There was an instant bond with the group.
 I liked everybody I met.
 So much so that if I don't get accepted onto the Ignite programme, I won't feel resentment or bitterness.
 I'll be happy for the startups that get through.

-I extracted enough value from the off-site that my 48 hours in Newcastle, irrespective of the outcome, was worthwhile.
+I extracted enough value from the offsite that my 48 hours in Newcastle, irrespective of the outcome, was worthwhile.
 What a whirlwind experience!